hashicorp/design-system/website/docs/components/form/masked-input/partials/code/component-api.md

     Applies an “invalid” appearance to the control but doesn’t modify its logical validity.
   </C.Property>
   <C.Property @name="visibilityToggleAriaLabel" @type="string" @default="Show masked content">
-    Override this value to provide a meaninful `aria-label` for the visibility toggle button.
+    Override this value to provide a meaningful `aria-label` for the visibility toggle button.
   </C.Property>
   <C.Property @name="visibilityToggleAriaMessageText" @type="string" @default="Input content is hidden">
-    Override this value to provide a meaninful `aria-live` message when the visibility toggle button is pressed.
+    Override this value to provide a meaningful `aria-live` message when the visibility toggle button is pressed.
   </C.Property>
   <C.Property @name="hasCopyButton" @type="boolean" @default="false">
     If set to `true`, it renders a [`Copy::Button`](/components/copy/button) next to the form control allowing the value of the input to be copied to the clipboard.